Implement a third party search provider

-This topic provides an overview of third party search provider implementation and answers to frequently asked questions about query types and functions.
+Describes how to implement a third-party search provider and answers frequently asked questions about query types and functions.

 Configured Commerce provides a Shared Search abstraction that allows for new providers to be developed.
 Using the pipelines and handlers provided by Shared Search can decrease the time needed to implement the new search provider.
 For more information on what search functionality Configured Commerce provides, see Third party search pipelines.